It’s a question that’s been asked for well over 50 years: Are robots coming for your jobs?

 And people will have to build and maintain those robots, plan and coordinate the projects, and set up the robots on the sites.
 If there were road-repaving and bridge-building robots running everywhere while people slept, continuously rebuilding and retrofitting existing infrastructure every night, what would the world be like?

-Whatever’s in store for the future of making things, automation is going to open a world of opportunities.
+Whatever’s in store for the future of making, automation is going to open a world of opportunities.
 Employees will just need to get comfortable standing side by side with their cobot coworkers.